PTegmark/Scratch-GANPaint/README.md

 ## Introduction
 Hi, I'm Philip, the UROP who was working on this project during summer 2019.
 The project is effectively to take [GAN Paint](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) and put it in a Scratch block.
 I got a lot of the work done, but there is still more to do, which I will outline here.
 I will also explain how to get started making Scratch extensions in the first place, and some other relevant information.
 If you have any questions about anything, feel free to contact me at my Kerberos email (ptegmark at mit dot-edu), and I'll be happy to help.

-If you are going to work on completing the GAN Paint extension, please go through all sections of this document, with the exception of "How to make custom field types".
+If you are going to work on completing the GAN Paint extension, please go through all sections of this document, with the exception of "How to make custom field types" (just make sure that you know what a field type is).
 If, however, you're only here to learn how to make Scratch extensions, you need only go through the sections "What is Scratch?" and "How to make Scratch extensions", as well as "The blocks playground" and "How to make custom field types" if you plan on creating your own field type(s) as well.

 Also, a quick note: as you are probably aware, when you follow up something in quotes with a punctuation mark, the English language dictates that the punctuation mark must also be included within the quotation marks, even if said punctuation mark was not part of the quote to begin with.
 For example, if I wanted to tell you that "orange" was the only word that my friend said, the English language dictates that I write: